dubovikai/dbt_airflow_postgres/README.md

 - Fine-tuning Airflow and PostgreSQL (used with default configurations).
 - Deployment process in a production environment.
 The manifest file is currently under Git, but it is preferable to parse the project during deployment.

+**P.S.: Slack notifications for task failures have been implemented but are currently disabled.**